vrvis/vis_draco_kb/README.md

 #### Via direct download

-If Git is not installed or should not be used, tt is also possible to download the source code as a **ZIP file** from Github and store it in a local folder.
+If Git is not installed or should not be used, it is possible to download the source code as a **ZIP file** from Github and store it in a local folder.

 ### 3. Package installation